LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 ```

-We get 3 chunks and one final empty chunk that close the response.
+We get three chunks followed by one final empty chunk that closes the response.

 > **Next:** [[Comet sockets | ScalaComet]]